erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A reusable solution to a commonly occurring problem in software design.
-Solves problems like code organization, maintainability, and design consistency.
+Addresses code organization, maintainability, and design consistency.
 Example: Using Factory pattern to create different types of payment processors without exposing creation logic.
-Works by providing proven design structures that address specific design problems in object-oriented programming.
+Operates by providing proven design structures that address specific design problems in object-oriented programming.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
-- **Stability**: N/A

-Data Mapper is used in Data Access Pattern.
+- **Stability**: N/Datasetata Mapper is used in Data Access Pattern.

 ## Implementation

  for implementations.

-## Often Used Together With
+## Often Used Together Information

-Data Mapper is commonly used in combination with:
+Data Mapper is employed in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Used together in production systems for optimal performance